 Well, be that as it may, home-made to love French food is what this website is all about; not that I will ever stop eating out in France – indeed, whenever I return to France I never feel that I've 'arrived' until I sit down for an al fresco lunch, be in it a town centre or at some rural Auberge.

 It's as if that simple, unfussy, unpretentious food is a trigger that switches me into France mode, not least because I know that the food has been lovingly and honestly prepared; I know that because more often than not, I can see it being prepared.

 Over the years, I've eaten in many fine restaurants in France, but what I consider to be the best food I've had was the family cuisine prepared by my then girlfriend's mother – Boy, could she cook.

-The thing is that fine dining is as much about the 'experience' as it is about the food; when you sit at a family table – and you can do this wonderfully well by staying at Chambres d'Hôte/Table d'Hôte establishments, where you have your dinner with the family, just as if you were a neighbour or a friend who has dropped by – it is quite a different experience... lots of chat, lots of helping yourself, lots of appreciative chomping on bread, steak, cheese...
+The thing is that fine dining is as much about the experience as it is about the food; when you sit at a family table and you can do this wonderfully well by staying at Chambres d'Hôte/Table d'Hôte establishments, where you have your dinner with the family, just as if you were a neighbor or a friend who has dropped by, it is quite a different experience... lots of chat, lots of helping yourself, lots of appreciative chomping on bread, steak, cheese...

 So, while using these recipes as a foundation, make the adjustments that suit your taste.
 The whole point about cuisine is that it is always evolving, and after all it's a fundamental principle of evolution that only the best survives.